 The Agricultural Campus Master Plan was approved in spring 2017 and is titled FRAMEWORK CAMPUS DEVELOPMENT PLAN: TRANSITION, SUSTAINABLILITY AND GROWTH.
 The Nova Scotia Agricultural College (NSAC) became the Dalhousie Agricultural Campus (DAC) in 2012.
 As the title of this report suggests, this is an interim framework plan rather than a typical campus master plan due to the transition underway that needs time to fully define expectations of future academic programs, enrollment growth and the capital funds needed to accommodate such growth.
 This report is therefore intended as a framework to guide campus development decisions as the campus and its academic programs - both agricultural and other - evolve from periods of transition to sustainability and growth.

 The university also has an Energy Master Plan document which is the culmination of a comprehensive analysis of the current and future use and production of energy and water on campus.
 The purpose of this document is to guide Dalhousie’s future energy development.
 This will be achieved by examining the costs and strategies required for the university to grow at forecast rates, while simultaneously improving energy security and striving to achieve short-term and long-term reductions to the university’s utility costs and carbon footprint.

 Improving current deficiencies and accommodating future needs

-The Master Plan document represents two years of consultation and several phases of work in the development of a comprehensive framework plan for Dalhousie University's future.
-The Master Plan document focuses on:
+The Master Plan documents represent years of consultation and several phases of work in the development of a comprehensive framework plan for Dalhousie University's future.
+They focus on:

 - Improving and increasing academic, research and administrative facilities.